yedaysal/simple-web-project/README.md

 ## Requirements

-In order the application to be built, deployed and tested successfully, the underlying system should meet the following software:
+In order the application to be built, deployed, tested and monitored successfully, the underlying system should meet the following software:

 - Docker
 - Minikube
 - kubectl
+- Helm

 > **Tip**
 > To check whether the required software installed, execute the [`prereq-checker.sh`](./scripts/prereq-checker.sh) shell script.